cocotb/cocotb/docs/source/timing_model.rst

 --------------

 This phase represents the time spent in the simulator evaluating ``always`` or ``process`` blocks, continuous assignments, or other HDL code.
-If an signal or variable passed to a :class:`.ValueChange`, :class:`.RisingEdge`, or :class:`.FallingEdge` trigger changes value accordingly, the simulator will enter the :ref:`values-change` phase.
+If a signal or variable passed to a :class:`.ValueChange`, :class:`.RisingEdge`, or :class:`.FallingEdge` trigger changes value accordingly, the simulator will enter the :ref:`values-change` phase.
-Alternatively, after all values changes and sympathetic HDL has finished executing and the design is in a stable state, it will enter the :ref:`values-settle` phase.
+Alternatively, after all values have changed and all HDL has finished executing, it will enter the :ref:`values-settle` phase.

 .. note::